C. B. McGrath

 On April 3, 2017 McGrath was named head coach at UNC Wilmington following the conclusion of North Carolina's season.

 On January 13, 2020 UNCW relieved McGrath of his duties following a 5-14 start to the 2019-2020 season with just two of those wins coming against Division 1 competition.

+C.B.
+McGrath joined the University of Cincinnati Men's Basketball staff in June 2021 as the Special Assistant to the Head Coach, where he still coaches today.